alphasights/filbert/README.md

 * All files that are not older than 12 hours old
 * One monthly copy of files older than 6 months
 * One weekly copy of files older than 3 months
-* One daily copy of files older than 1 week
+* One daily copy of files older than 3 days
 * One hourly copy of files older than 12 hours

 You can see what files would be deleted by passing in `-p`